akey098/infosec/project/README.md

-I promise to meet the deadline and will take disciplinary action if this requirement is not met.
-# Secure Password Generator (CLI)
+# Secure Password Generator

-This project provides a Python-based command-line tool for generating secure, fully customizable passwords.
-The generator uses Python's `secrets` module to ensure cryptographically strong randomness and supports a wide range of configuration options such as custom character sets, exclusions, URL-safe mode, entropy estimation, and multiple output formats.
+A small Python CLI for generating strong passwords on your own machine (no internet needed).
+It uses Python’s secrets for secure randomness, and you can tweak length, character sets, exclusions, and output format with flags.

+## Why this exists

+- Quick password generation without relying on websites or external services
+- Works offline and can export results (JSON/CSV) for safe local storage
+- Optional constraints like “no ambiguous characters” or “no repeats”

 ## Features

-- Cryptographically secure password generation using Python `secrets`
+- Password generation using Python `secrets`
 - Adjustable password length
 - Customizable character sets:
   - lowercase letters